Obelixor-Team/glitch-saver/README.md

 - `-intensity`: Sets the glitch intensity on a scale from 1 to 10.
 (Default: 5)
 - `-cp437`: Use Code Page 437 characters for a retro, text-mode art effect.
 (Default: false)
 - `-blocks`: Use only block characters (e.g., `░▒▓█`) for a heavy, block-based glitch effect.
 (Default: false)
+- `-bg`: Enable random background coloring for an even more chaotic effect.
+(Default: false)

 **Example:** Run at a slower 10 FPS with maximum intensity.
 ```bash